 Application

-Applications for the Winter 2026 cohort are now open.
+Applications for the Winter 2026 cohort are now closed.

-Applications for the Summer 2026 cohort will open in Spring term.
+Applications for the Summer 2026 cohort are now open.
+Apply here.

 The Dialogue Facilitation Lab is held twice each year during the winter and summer terms.